 The tournament manager is responsible for designating an individual, who has no other responsibilities in conjunction with the championship, to serve as the site coordinator for drug testing.
-This individual will work closely with Drug Free Sport and the drug-testing crew chief.
+This individual will work closely with Drug Free Sport and the DCO.
 The site coordinator's responsibilities are outlined completely in the site coordinator's manual.

 - Confidentiality.
 Keep testing information confidential at all times. - Contact Information (team championships).
-The site coordinator will provide official travel party and the team drug-testing representative's contact information to the drug-testing crew chief. - Couriers (individual-team championship).
-The host will provide couriers to notify studentathletes of selection for drug testing immediately after the event for which they were selected.
-The courier must stay with and escort the student-athlete to the drug-testing area within 60 minutes of notification, unless directed otherwise by the drug-testing crew chief. - Championships Drug-Testing Site Coordinator Manual.
-The championships drug-testing site coordinator's manual, provided by Drug Free Sport, is available on the NCAA website at www.ncaa.org/drugtesting. - Escorts (team championships).
+The site coordinator will provide official travel party roster and the team drug-testing representative's contact information to the DCO. - Couriers (individual-team championship).
+The host will provide couriers to notify studentathletes of their selection for drug testing immediately after the event for which they were selected.
+The courier must stay with and accompany the student-athlete to the drug-testing area within 60 minutes of notification, unless directed otherwise by the DCO. - Championships Drug-Testing Site Coordinator Manual.
+The Championship Drug-Testing Site Coordinator Manual is available on the NCAA website at www.ncaa.org/drugtesting. - Escorts (team championships).
 Two individuals (one per team) shall be assigned to serve as escorts for each game in which drug testing will occur.
 These individuals shall escort selected student-athletes and an institutional representative from the locker room to the drug-testing area. - Fluids.
 A sufficient supply of individual cans or bottles of non-alcoholic and non-caffeinated fluids (e.g., bottled water, fluid replacement drinks) shall be available for distribution in the drug-testing area to student-athletes, as designated in the site coordinator's manual.
-These supplies should be obtained from the supply of beverages provided by the NCAA. - Meeting with Tournament Manager.
+These supplies should be obtained from the supply of beverages provided by the NCAA.

+- Meeting with Tournament Manager.
 The site coordinator will meet with the tournament manager to discuss duties and budget development. - Second Meeting.
 A second meeting shall be scheduled with the tournament manager after the host receives confirmation that testing will take place at a site.
 If testing will be conducted at the site, the coordinator shall: - Assistance.
-Assist the drug-testing crew chief during testing as directed. - Confirmation.
-Review the site coordinator's copy of the NCAA drug-testing confirmation memorandum. - Credentials.
-Ensure that the host issues All Access credentials and parking passes for the drugtesting crew and other necessary drug-testing personnel.
-Credentials should not reference drug-testing, doping control, etc. If an affiliation must be listed on the credential, "Games Management" is preferred. - Crew Chief.
-Contact the drug-testing crew chief assigned to the site to discuss logistics.
+Assist the DCO during testing as directed. - Confirmation.
+Confirm receipt of the NCAA drug-testing notification memorandum.

+• Credentials.
+Ensure that the host issues All Access credentials and parking passes for the drug-testing crew and other necessary drug-testing personnel.
+Credentials should not reference drug-testing, doping control, etc. If an affiliation must be listed on the credential, "Games Management" is preferred.

+• Doping Control Officer.
+Contact the Doping Control Officer (DCO) assigned to the site to discuss logistics.

-- Meet with Crew Chief.
-Meet with the drug-testing crew chief the day prior to the scheduled testing date. - Plans.
+• Meet with Doping Control Officer.
+Meet with the Doping Control Officer the day prior to the scheduled testing date.

+- Plans.
 Meet with the tournament manager to finalize plans. - Invoice.
-Submit drug-testing invoice (with receipts) to Drug Free Sport after the championship. - Transportation.
-Pre-arrange for transportation for student-athletes to and from the competition venue to the drug-testing area and back to the sports venue or team hotel, should transportation become necessary. - Transportation/Lodging (drug-testing crew).
-The drug-testing crew chief will make arrangements for the crew's transportation and lodging but may request the assistance of the site coordinator.
+Submit drug-testing invoice (with receipts) to Drug Free Sport within 45 days after the championship.

+• Transportation.
+Pre-arrange for transportation for student-athletes to and from the competition venue to the drug-testing area and back to the sports venue or team hotel, should transportation become necessary.

+• Transportation/Lodging (drug-testing crew).
+The drug-testing crew is responsible for arranging their own transportation and lodging, but may request the assistance of the site coordinator.